ragingbal/streamzero-docs/terms/support-policy.md

 Last updated: September 05, 2022

-# Ferris Labs Support Policy
+# {{< param replacables.brand_name  >}} Labs Support Policy

 ## I.  SUPPORT.
 Support is available for the Software indicated on an applicable Order Schedule for the Subscription Term set forth therein.
-This Ferris Labs Enterprise Support Policy applies only to Software that is installed by the Customer on its or its cloud provider’s premises.
-This Support Policy does not apply to Ferris Labs Galaxy Service or other products and services.
+This {{< param replacables.brand_name  >}} Labs Enterprise Support Policy applies only to Software that is installed by the Customer on its or its cloud provider’s premises.
+This Support Policy does not apply to {{< param replacables.brand_name  >}} Labs Galaxy Service or other products and services.

-Requests for Support should be submitted to Ferris Labs Support through the established Ferris Labs Support channel.
+Requests for Support should be submitted to {{< param replacables.brand_name  >}} Labs Support through the established {{< param replacables.brand_name  >}} Labs Support channel.

 Customer will designate up to three (3) key contacts for the reporting and coordination of support requests (the “Business Administrators”).
-Customer may change the Business Administrators upon seven (7) days prior written notice to Ferris Labs.
+Customer may change the Business Administrators upon seven (7) days prior written notice to {{< param replacables.brand_name  >}} Labs.

-Support is available 08:00 through 18:00, Monday-Friday, Customer local time, excluding Ferris Labs holidays, except as noted in the Enterprise Support Response Times table below.
+Support is available 08:00 through 18:00, Monday-Friday, Customer local time, excluding {{< param replacables.brand_name  >}} Labs holidays, except as noted in the Enterprise Support Response Times table below.

 Support includes the following:
 - Remote Troubleshooting
 - Knowledgebase
 - Support Portal
-- Upgrades, Updates, Patches  generally made available to Ferris Labs
+- Upgrades, Updates, Patches  generally made available to {{< param replacables.brand_name  >}} Labs
 - other support customers
 - Hotfixes
 - Routine Installation and Configuration Issues